Alexander006/HumanitiesProject/README.md

 to end up losing any components of the website that plays an important role in displaying what needs to be displayed, business logic etc....
 More details to follow...

+## Merge Conflicts ⚠️⚠️⚠️
+If you run into any merge conflicts, please advise me as soon as possible.